genotoul-bioinfo/Binette/docs/contributing.md

 # Contributing

 Thank you for your interest in contributing to Binette!
-This is an open-source project and everyone is welcome to contribute to it.
+This is an open-source project, and we welcome everyone to get involved.

-## Reporting a Bug
+## Help or Reporting a Bug

-If you have any question, if you found a bug.
+If you have a question or found a bug?
 Please open an issue.

-You can check the [Issues](https://github.com/genotoul-bioinfo/Binette/issues) page to see if the bug or question has been already reported.
+Before you do, check the [Issues](https://github.com/genotoul-bioinfo/Binette/issues) page to see if it's already been reported.

-If it's not reported, create a new [issue](https://github.com/genotoul-bioinfo/Binette/issues).
+If you don’t see it there, create a new [issue](https://github.com/genotoul-bioinfo/Binette/issues).
+We appreciate your input!

-## Adding a New Feature to Binette
+## Adding a new feature to Binette

-### Starting with an Issue
+### Starting with an issue

 If you have ideas for new features or improvements, initiate a discussion in an issue.
 This allows us to evaluate and discuss your suggestions together.